renpy/renpy/sphinx/source/keymap.rst

 "K\_BACKSPACE", "K\_RETURN", and "K\_TAB"; a full list of this kind of keysyms may be found `here <http://www.pygame.org/docs/ref/key.html>`_.

-Keyboard keysyms may be preceded by the prefixes "alt\_", "meta\_", "shift\_", , "noshift\_", and "repeat\_" The first three of these require the corresponding modifier key to be pressed.
-(Meta is present on Linux keyboards, and corresponds to the Command key on a Mac.) "noshift\_" requires that the shift key not be pressed, and "repeat\_" is true if the key is a repeat.
+Keyboard keysyms may be preceded by the following prefixes, separated by
+underscores:

+alt
+    Matches if the alt key is pressed.
+Keysyms without this prefix match when the alt key is not pressed. meta
+    Matches if the meta, command, or windows key is pressed.
+Keysyms without this prefix match when the meta key is not pressed. ctrl
+    Matches if the ctrl key is pressed.
+Keysyms without this prefix match when the ctrl key is not pressed.
+(Ctrl is not very useful, as it usually triggers skipping.) shift
+    Matches when the shift key is pressed. noshift
+    Matches when the shift key is not pressed.
+A K_ keysym ignores the state of the shift key when matching. repeat
+    Matches when the key is a repeat due to the key being held down.
+Keysyms without this prefix do not match repeats.

+For example, the keysym "shift_alt_K_F5" will match the F5 key being pressed while shift and alt are held down.

 To change a binding, update the appropriate list in :var:`config.keymap`.
 The following code adds the 't' key to the list of keys that dismiss a say